glassdb/webEditionHome/docs/install/gettingStartedWithWebEdition.md

 your `.bashrc` file, so that it is easy to access the shell scripts from anywhere on your local system.

-## Installation
+## Installing Gemstone/S
-Downloads for the various versions of GemStone/S 64 bit are available from the [GemTalk Systems][2]
+Downloads for the various versions of GemStone/S 64 bit are available on the [GemTalk Systems][2]
 [ftp site](ftp://ftp.gemtalksystems.com/pub/GemStone64/).